Robert Döpel: Back in Germany

 The grave of Robert Döpel (1895-1982) at the courtyard of Technical University of Ilmenau in 2010.

-In 1957, the Soviet government allowed Döpel to be returned to East Germany after he accepted a technical and teaching position at the Technical University of Ilmenau, his birth town.
-There, he became professor of physics and directed an Institute for Applied Physics of the Technical University of Ilmenau.
+In 1957, the Soviet government allowed Döpel to be returned to East Germany after he accepted a technical and teaching position at the Technische Universität Ilmenau in his birth town.
+There, he became professor of physics and directed an Institute for Applied Physics of the Technische Universität Ilmenau.
 Döpel conducted research on the experimental physics and conducted investigations on the spectral analysis of the mechanism of electric discharges in gases.

 Later on, he was engaged in energetics in connection with waste heat and global warming problems.
 With his zero-dimensional climate model, he estimated global warming contributions from waste heat for coming centuries which have been confirmed meanwhile by more refined model calculations.
 He died in Ilmenau in 1982.
 In honour of his 100th birthday in 1995, there were solemn colloquia at the Universities of Ilmenau and of Leipzig.